Nazarshia2889/EAGLE-AI/README.md

 - Part 1: Google Nest API: Using the Google Device Access API, we are able to access the camera feed of a wired Nest camera.
 We then process the WebRTC stream frames through the YOLOv8n model and analyze whether or not there is a person being detected.
 If it detects a person, a video batch will be sent to Gemini.

-- Part 2: Gemini: Once the frames are sent to Gemini, the model will process the frames and also, with a given prompt that asks for a detailed report, it will generate a detailed report regarding the main events, the suspicion level, and recommended steps if needed.
+- Part 2: Gemini: Once the frames are sent to Gemini, the model will process the frames and, with our corresponding prompt, will generate a detailed report regarding the main events, the suspicion level, and recommended steps if needed.

-- Part 3: Text Message: Once the report is finalized, we will send a text message of the report to the individual user notifying them of the situation and what the recommended next steps are.
+- Part 3: Text Message: Once the report is finalized, we send a text message of the report to the individual user notifying them of the situation and what the recommended next steps are.

-### Want to use with your Nest Camera?
+### Want to use with your Google Nest Camera?

-In order to get access to your Nest camera feed, you will need to register for Device Access to use the Google Device Access API.
-Follow the instructions on this page (https://developers.google.com/nest/device-access/project) to register for Device Access ($5) and retrieve the following:
+In order to get access to your Nest camera feed, you will need to register for the Google Device Access API.
+Follow the instructions on this page (https://developers.google.com/nest/device-access/project) to register for Device Access (NOTE: The device access API costs $5).
+Please retrieve the following from the instructions:
 * Access Token
 * Project ID
 * Device ID